5/12/08

 Frank

-Unclejack at VeryVintageVegas.com said...
+10. Unclejack at VeryVintageVegas.com says:

 I'm 0 for 5 with my buyers, and I now I think I know why.
 3 of the 5 the bank REFUSED any short sale offer, as they SELLER didn't qualify since they had assets and income that would have supported the mortgage.
 Seller's who are just walking away from a rental or investment won't be eligible if they have assets.